Alberto del Canto: Saltillo

 The current valley of Saltillo was explored by Francisco Cano at the end of 1568 from Mazapil taking possession on behalf of Nueva Galicia.
 Martín López de Ibarra, explored the same area and distributed grants in the name of Nueva Vizcaya.
-But according to the Del Parral Document, it states that Captain Alberto del Canto founded the Villa de Santiago (James the Great) de Saltillo in 1577, and although the document does not specify the date, it is assumed to be July 25, the day of James the Great.
+But according to the Del Parral Document, it states that Captain Alberto del Canto founded the Villa de Santiago (James the Great) de Saltillo in 1577, and although the document does not specify the date, it is assumed to be July 25, the feast day of James the Great.

 At a signal, they dismounted, formed a circle, and dropped to one knee.
 "In the name of Philip II our king, the Villa de Santiago del Saltillo is founded," they chanted.
 Del Canto drove his sword and claimed the land and waters for his king.

 Also there Alberto del Canto was appointed mayor with the order to pacify the town of Potosí and the Couyla or Coahuila Valley.